Mobos6/exercise-repo/README.md

-# exercise-repo
-Repo made for exercise
-Conflict resolved!
+# exercise-repoChanges made in the master branch.